OhelmX/ohelmx/ok3dx/README.md

 # Relationship to Edly Tutor

 The Open edX community has decided to focus on Tutor and in many key repos (such as `openedx/edx-platform`) is no longer maintaining documentation to ensure competent developers can use the code/projects independently, instead choosing to delegate that to Tutor Just Working.
-If it works as a whole, you don't need documentation for the individual bits I guess is the rationale.
+If it works as a whole, you don't need documentation for the individual bits, I guess is the rationale.
 As such, in 2025, there is no practical way to create a working Open edX platform in a tractable amount of time without reverse engineering how Tutor sets up and builds things, at least to a certain extent.
 So that was done.
 In the process a reasonable amount of code was copied, including the `indigo` theme and most of a `tutor`-produced local `build` directory.
 Some utility code was copied, particularly for generating passwords (see `ok3dx/kube/k8s-deploy/regen_secrets.py`).

 That said, Tutor does a lot of templating so plugins can inject code not only runtime config, but also build code/config fragments.
 That makes it very flexible and powerful.
 Also very complicated to reason about and ensure the stability and security of - unless maybe you have a technical PhD.
 At the very least it means you need to spend significant amounts of time and resources to become familiar with it, rather than a more widely used tool, like `helm`.
 While Tutor relies on a standard templating language and `kustomize` for deploying to Kubernetes, it is very much "black-box" in its approach.
 This project takes a different approach - use parameters and (environment) variables over templating, and additional building rather than trying to monolith it.
 Tutor has had many years to perfect its approach, so clearly has far more rounded edges and features.
 Stay tuned to this repo for more, and don't hesitate to submit PRs if you create some useful addtions!